Grafikart/tokyo-night-jetbrains-theme/README.md

 ![Preview](screenshot.png)

-## Differences between this one and the theme by [alexadhy](https://github.com/alexadhy/tokyonight-jetbrains)
+## Differences between this plugin and the one by [alexadhy](https://github.com/alexadhy/tokyonight-jetbrains)

 - This plugin doesn't includes UI theme (only color scheme).
 - This plugin is focused on PHPStorm supported languages
+- A bit more colors for PHP language